2017 Sierra prototype by Ross Shafer, S-10 Hybrid D6th

 In a quest for a single neck copedent that could handle almost anything, I’ve settled on this 10-string with 6 pedals and 6 knee levers.
 D is midway between C and E, so D6th is midway between E9th and C6th.
 The string order is like C6th, but all of the high intervals of the E9th are still there.
 The trick is that notes from the E9th string 2 are on string 4 instead.

-I use LKV when I’m playing E9th-like stuff, and LKV2 when I’m deep into C6th mode.
-The one that I’m not using is pulled out of the way.
-The change in parens is rodded for country/folk/rock but backed out when I’m playing more swing tunes.
+Everything from the standard C6th is there (raised a step to D6th) on P3, P4, P5, P6, LKL, LKV2, RKL and RKR.
+I use the first LKV when I’m playing E9th-like stuff, and LKV2 when I’m deep into C6th mode.
+The vertical lever that I’m not using is swung out of the way.